Clemens Tönnies

-Clemens Tönnies (ˈkleːmɛns ˈtœnjəs) is a German billionaire who owns 45% of the meat processing company Tönnies Holding.
-Forbes estimates his wealth at 1.6 billion US dollars.
+Clemens Tönnies (ˈkleːmɛns ˈtœnjəs) is a German businessperson and billionaire who owns 45% of the meat processing company Tönnies Holding.
+In 2022, Forbes estimated his wealth at 1.6 billion US dollars.
+From 2001 to 2010, he was a chairman of the supervisory board of the football club FC Schalke 04.

-Life
+Early life

 Tönnies was born as the son of the butcher Klemens Tönnies and his wife Maria in Rheda, where he grew up with six siblings.

+Career

-Clemens Tönnies took over the company after his brother Bernd Tönnies died of a lung infection following a heart attack in 1994.
+He took over the family company after his brother Bernd Tönnies died of a lung infection following a heart attack in 1994.

-Controversies

-Investigation of tax evasion (2012)
+Tax investigation

-In 2012, German tax investigators searched Clemens Tönnies' office due to suspected tax evasion.
+In 2012, German tax investigators searched Tönnies' office due to suspected tax evasion.

-Omission in Tummel merger (2013)

-In January 2013, the German Federal Cartel Office fined Clemens Tönnies 90,000 euros (of the maximum 100,000) because he had omitted his shares in the Zur Mühlen Group when attempting to merge his company with the slaughterhouse company Tummel.
+In January 2013, the German Federal Cartel Office fined Tönnies 90,000 euros (of the maximum 100,000) because he had omitted his shares in the Zur Mühlen Group when attempting to merge his company with the slaughterhouse company Tummel.
 The Cartel Office cited the shares as a main reason for rejecting the merger.

-CumEx deals (2014)

-Clemens Tönnies obtained public funds from the German tax administration via CumEx deals.
+Tönnies obtained public funds from the German tax administration via CumEx deals.
 In these deals, he obtained refunds of taxes he had never paid.

-Price collusion and avoiding a 128m fine (2016)
+Price fixing

 The Tönnies subsidiaries Böklunder, Plumrose and Karl Könecke Fleischwarenfabrik engaged in price fixing and were fined 128 million euros by the Federal Cartel Office.
-However, the antitrust agency was unable to obtain the fines, because Clemens Tönnies had transferred the companies' activities to the Zur Mühlen Group and then liquidated the subsidiaries due to pay fines.
+However, the antitrust agency was unable to obtain the fines, because Tönnies had transferred the companies' activities to the Zur Mühlen Group and then liquidated the subsidiaries due to pay fines.
 As a result of this, the German government closed this loophole in September 2016.